pagkly/Zed/Investopedia3/North Sea Brent Crude.md

 North Sea Brent Crude
 ## What is North Sea Brent Crude

 North Sea Brent crude is a blended light sweet crude oil recovered from the North Sea in the early 1960s.
-Brent crude oil has relatively low sulfur content and a relatively high gravity on the [American Petroleum Institute’s](https://www.investopedia.com/terms/a/american-petroleum-institute.asp) standard scale.
+Brent crude oil has relatively low sulfur content and a relatively high gravity on the [[American Petroleum Institute’s]](https://www.investopedia.com/terms/a/american-petroleum-institute.asp) standard scale.

 Pricing for North Sea Brent crude, classified as a sweet light crude, serves as the most widely used benchmark for other worldwide oil markets.

 ## BREAKING DOWN North Sea Brent Crude

-North Sea [Brent crude](https://www.investopedia.com/ask/answers/052615/what-difference-between-brent-crude-and-west-texas-intermediate.asp) contains a blend of oils recovered from the oilfield systems in the North Sea.
+North Sea [[Brent crude]](https://www.investopedia.com/ask/answers/052615/what-difference-between-brent-crude-and-west-texas-intermediate.asp) contains a blend of oils recovered from the oilfield systems in the North Sea.

 Categorization of this crude is as a light-[sweet crude](https://www.investopedia.com/terms/s/sweetcrude.asp), due to its low density and low sulfur content.
 Light sweet crude oils are simpler to process into products such as gasoline because they contain a higher proportion of hydrocarbon molecules than other oils.
-Therefore, they tend to fetch higher prices on [commodity markets](https://www.investopedia.com/terms/c/commodity-market.asp).
+Therefore, they tend to fetch higher prices on [[commodity markets]](https://www.investopedia.com/terms/c/commodity-market.asp).
 Sweet crude is a classification of petroleum that contains less than 0.42 percent sulfur.
 Sulfur is undesirable in crude oils because it lowers the yield of the high-value refined products including gasoline and plastics.

 [Benchmark crude oil](https://www.investopedia.com/terms/b/benchmark-crude-oil.asp) serves as an investment tool for the industry in setting a point to act as a standard of comparison when evaluating different varieties of crude oil.
-Another significant benchmark crude is [West Texas Intermediate](https://www.investopedia.com/terms/w/wti.asp) (WTI) which is lighter and sweeter than North Sea Brent crude.
+Another significant benchmark crude is [[West Texas Intermediate]](https://www.investopedia.com/terms/w/wti.asp) (WTI) which is lighter and sweeter than North Sea Brent crude.
 WTI futures and options are the most actively traded energy products in the world.

 ## Investing in North Sea Brent Crude

 Since the oil crisis of the late 1970s, the vast majority of crude oil commodity sales have taken place on the futures market.
-Brent futures are available on the Intercontinental Exchange in Europe as well as the [New York Mercantile Exchange](https://www.investopedia.com/terms/n/nymex.asp).
+Brent futures are available on the Intercontinental Exchange in Europe as well as the [[New York Mercantile Exchange]](https://www.investopedia.com/terms/n/nymex.asp).
 Options linked to the North Sea Brent crude benchmark are also widely available.

 Investors typically trade Brent-related commodity contracts either as a hedge or on a speculative basis.
 Those taking hedge positions include companies that produce and market crude oil, as well as refineries or other entities that process the oil.
 Hedging strategies for firms in fuel-dependent industries, such as airlines, may also take advantage of Brent-related contracts.